Eurovision: BBC responds to news 2023 song contest could be held in UK - NewsBreak

 Eurovision: BBC responds to news 2023 song contest could be held in UK

-The BBC has addressed the news that the UK could host Eurovision 2023 after it was revealed that Ukraine has been ruled out .
+The UK could host Eurovision 2023 after it was revealed that Ukraine has been ruled out.

-Despite the fact the country won the contest last month, the European Broadcasting Union (EBU) has ruled that Ukraine won’t be able to host the annual event next year due to Russia’s ongoing invasion.
+Despite the country winning the contest last month, the European Broadcasting Union (EBU) has ruled that Ukraine won’t be able to host the annual event next year due to Russia’s ongoing invasion.

 The EBU has announced it is now beginning “discussions with the BBC” about the UK hosting the event in its stead after finishing in second place.